 You may revoke your proxy by providing new voting instructions in a new proxy or voting instruction form with a later date, or at a later time if you are voting on the Internet or by telephone.
-Any new voting instructions, however, will only take effect if received prior to 10:30 a.m.
-(Toronto time) on Thursday, June 25, 2020 or, if the Meeting is adjourned, 10:30 a.m.
-(Toronto time) two business days prior to the date on which the Meeting is reconvened.
-You may also revoke your proxy without providing new voting instructions by giving written notification addressed to Mr. Kevin McPhee, General Counsel and Corporate Secretary, Oryx Petroleum, Rue Michel-Servet 12, 1206 Geneva, Switzerland, not later than the last business day preceding the day of the Meeting or any postponement or adjournment thereof or with the chair of the Meeting and vote thereat and, if they do so, any voting instructions previously given by such persons for such shares will be revoked.
+Any new voting instructions, however, will only take effect if received prior to 10:00 a.m.
+(Eastern Daylight Time) or 4:00 p.m.
+(Central European Summer Time) on Friday, June 25, 2021 or, if the Meeting is adjourned, 10:00 a.m.
+(Eastern Daylight Time) or 4:00 p.m.
+(Central European Summer Time) two business days prior to the date on which the Meeting is reconvened.
+You may also revoke your proxy without providing new voting instructions by giving written notification addressed to Mr. Kevin McPhee, General Counsel and Corporate Secretary, Forza Petroleum, Route de Pré-Bois 14, 1216 Cointrin, Switzerland, not later than the last business day preceding the day of the Meeting or any postponement or adjournment thereof or with the chair of the Meeting on the day of the Meeting or any postponement or adjournment thereof.
+Registered Shareholders may attend the Meeting and vote thereat and, if they do so, any voting instructions previously given by such persons for such shares will be revoked.